ovh/docs/pages/account/customer/all_about_username/guide.en-gb.md

 ### Creating a strong, unique password

 The security of your services and data depends on the efficiency of your password.
-It must be **complex, unique and regularly** renewed.
+It must be **complex, unique and regularly renewed**.

 You can find all of our password recommendations in our guide on [Setting and managing an account password](https://docs.ovh.com/gb/en/customer/manage-password/).